DON'T be a bystander to hatred and prejudice – that’s the call to Greater Manchester people ahead of Hate Crime Awareness Week.

 The call to action is part of a week of events and activities to mark Greater Manchester Hate Crime Awareness Week.

-People can sign up at letsendhatecrime.com/promise to the Promise, which reads:
+People can sign up to the Promise at - letsendhatecrime.com (external website)

 Let’s End Hate Crime – the Greater Manchester Promise